NOVA-IMS-Innovation-and-Analytics-Lab/mapintel_research/README.md

-# Mapintel Experiments
+# MapIntel Research

-This is the Experiments module of the Mapintel project.
-This module contains the results.py file which is responsible for the evaluation of the Mapintel system.
+This is the Research repository of the MapIntel project.
+This repository contains the results.py file which is responsible for the evaluation of the MapIntel system, and the main.tex file of the produced paper.

 In the *notebooks folder* you can find various jupyter notebooks, each with an experimental purpose described in the first cell of each file.
+Most of these notebooks depend on an Elasticsearch search instance running locally and connected to port 9200, which contains the documents used by the MapIntel system.

-This module is independent of the UI application and therefore should not be deployed.
+The MapIntel project repository, containing its codebase and instructions on how to use it, can be foud at [github.com/dfhssilva/mapintel_project](https://github.com/dfhssilva/mapintel_project).

 ## Usage